 An advanced legal studies program for lawyers from around the world

-Mitchell Hamline’s LL.M. for International Lawyers introduces foreign law graduates to the legal system of the United States.
+Mitchell Hamline’s LL.M. introduces foreign law graduates to the legal system of the United States.
 The program brings together a global community of lawyers who receive the specialized training and education they need to practice law and compete on an international level.
 LL.M. students attend classes with Mitchell Hamline J.D. students, choosing courses and seminars that reflect their individual practice interests.

 Key components of the LL.M.